openshift-kni/cnf-features-deploy/ztp/ztp-policy-generator/README.md

 Site config generator uses the SiteConfig CR to generate the required CRs to create an Openshift cluster using ACM operator OR Assisted-installer operator.
 Given the examples under siteConfigExamples/ the generated CRs will be place under out/customResource directory after executing the kustomize command with the policy generator plugin.
 Check policyGenerator.yaml as an example.

 # Update cached dependencies
-- PolicyGenerator vendors any external dependencies.
-To update any external dependencies added or changed during development, we need to execute the following commands:
+- Policy Generator vendors any external dependencies.
+To update any external dependencies added or changed during development, we need to execute the following commands at the top level cnf-features-deploy directory:

-  - $ cd ztp/ztp-policy-generator/kustomize/plugin/policyGenerator/v1/policygenerator/
   - $ go mod tidy && go mod vendor

 # Install and execute